Biomedical Science A-Level Requirements UK 2026: Complete University Entry Guide

 - Additional Requirements: Evidence of laboratory experience, research interest, or healthcare exposure

-- Typical Offer: AAA in competitive years
+- Typical Offer: A*AA in competitive years

 - Special Considerations: Contextual offers available for students from underrepresented backgrounds